 - Is the team self-managed?

-- Is the direction challenging, clear, and consequential?
+- Is the direction challenging, straightforward, and consequential?

 - Is the team design fostering collective motivation?